Test Day Policies

 Electronic Devices No-Tolerance Policy

 NCBE has a strict no-tolerance policy regarding examinees in possession of electronic devices.
 Any examinee in possession of a prohibited electronic device, regardless of whether or not it is turned on, will be dismissed and the examinee’s score will be invalidated.

-Examinees are required to write and sign a certifying statement on their MPRE answer sheets on test day.
+Examinees are required to sign a certifying statement on their MPRE answer sheets on test day.
 Failure to sign the certifying statement at the time of the examination will result in withholding of the examinee’s score.
 Proctors will assist examinees who are unable to sign the statement because of a disability.

 NCBE holds the copyright to the MPRE and to its content, and exam content may be considered for reuse in future exams or in copyrighted educational materials.
 Both disclosure of exam content and cheating on a test are prohibited, as such practices undermine the integrity and fairness of the examination process.